andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 Our main tactics are to convert these queries to joins when possible.
 Outside of that, we could consider using the `ANY` operator with an array of values, a `VALUES` clause, and consider using a prepared statement.

-The next time you see giant `IN` lists causing database performance problems, hopefully you feel more prepared to restructure and optimize them!
+The next time you see big `IN` lists causing database performance problems, hopefully you feel more prepared to restructure and optimize them!

 Thanks for reading this post.
 I'd love to hear about any tips or tricks you have for these types of queries!